 Box Office Associates are the principal point of contact between the public and the Playhouse, and as a result need excellent interpersonal skills and a warm personal manner.
 They also need organizational and computer skills, and need the ability to give great attention to detail.
 All office positions could also benefit from a willing attitude and a warm smile.

 The Lighting, Set and Costume Designer Seeking an extremely hands-on individual with strong organizational, creative, technical, leadership, and communication skills.
 They will design and build/hang elements for selected shows and will collaborate closely with the director’s, Artistic Director, and will work with the stage manager and the TD in organizing the changeovers.
 In addition, supervise the staff and interns.
 Costume Designers must have sewing skills, LX must have eclectic’s skills and Set designer is responsible for scenic painting and some building.
 All Designers will be responsible for ordering and maintaining equipment.
 Must be good working with limited budgets also tracking budget and expenses.
 Creative problem solving skills are a must.
 Designers usually have an MFA, or are MFA students, with some previous experience in summer theatre preferred.
+Contracts are generally full season for designer, there is some flexibility, however designers must be able to designer more than on show in a season.

 The Sound Designer/Operator will design all shows for the season.
 Also responsible for setting up the theatre sound system, including cables, area mikes, speakers, amplifiers, and a multi channel sound mixer.
 Will also set up cabaret sound system.
 Responsible for mixing during the shows.